oddjones/BP-coding-exercise-REACT-storybook/README.md

     * Below 375px screen width render for older phones - I'd add another media query and do some fixing.
 3. Install and configure more add-ins to Storybook - a built in responsive viewer, code lifting and documentation as well as the infamous "knobs" addon which allows you to play with all the settings of a component in its standalone state.
 4. sort the processes by priority - or maybe offer a "drag and drop" facility to change priority by moving processes up and down the list
+4. Fix the linting warnings - there are some basic Javascript things (`Expected '!==' and instead saw '!='`, unused variables, duplicate props) that need hoovering up.
 5. Testing - Storybook implements the Jest testing framework by default - and addins can be implemented to set rendered results within the Storybook UI as "snapshot" tests for automation testing purposes.
 5. More testing - I've only dealt with the real accessibility howlers in this pass - I'd test with more tools, look at the "warnings" and do a fine-toothed comb cleanup of stuff that automated testing can't pick up, like tab-index, focus states etc.
 6. Build it into an app - this didn't seem to be a requirement of the tech-test and certainly wasn't possible (for me) in the allotted timeframe